 Paper plate weaving is a fantastic fine motor challenge.
-With Earth Day right around the corner, this simple paper plate weaving activity is a fun way to spark discussion with your students about stewardship of the earth while encouraging creativity!
+With Earth Day right around the corner, this simple paper plate weaving craft activity is a fun way to spark discussion with your students about stewardship of the earth while encouraging creativity!

 Fine Motor Skills at Work